 Engage, Develop, Succeed.

-We have designed a holistic, balanced and wide-ranging curriculum that takes our children on an unforgettable journey of discovery: ceramics, science experiments, field trips, coding, drama, cricket, cooking, poetry, performance, calculations, music, archery… amongst many.
+We have designed a holistic, balanced and wide-ranging curriculum that takes our children on an unforgettable journey of discovery: science experiments, field trips, coding, drama, cricket, cooking, poetry, performance, calculations, music … amongst many.

 Through the experiences that we offer, children are stimulated and challenged to reach their potential with many enrichment opportunities along the way.

 Explore the curriculum tabs below to get a feel for each subject.
 You’ll also find topic overviews for each year group that detail the different topics that are covered throughout the school.

 Reading is at the heart of all that we do and this begins as soon as your child enters our Early Years Foundation Stage (EYFS).
 The experiences that we offer in our nursery, reception classes and KS1 are fundamental in laying the foundations for future reading success.